The question Felix Hernandez has had throughout his career was whether his talent was as big as his dreams, because his dreams were perfect.

 “Me too!”
 Felix chimed in, and both men laughed.

-Thirty minutes after the game, Hernandez was still a little overwhelmed, almost giddy with joy.
+Thirty minutes later, Hernandez was still a little overwhelmed, almost giddy with joy.

-“The only bad thing is my wife and kids flew (back to Venezuela) last week,” he said.
+“The only bad thing is my wife and kids flew home last week,” he said.
 “I’m glad it happened here at home.
 The fans deserved it – so did I!”

 Someone pointed out that in a Mariners career that begin in 2005, the 26-year-old Hernandez had won an American League Cy Young Award and thrown a perfect game.